fluxcd/flagger/docs/gitbook/faq.md

 #### When should I use A/B testing instead of progressive traffic shifting?

-For frontend applications that require session affinity you should use HTTP headers or cookies match conditions to ensure a set of users will stay on the same version for the whole duration of the canary analysis.
+For frontend applications that require session affinity, you should use HTTP headers or cookies match conditions to ensure a set of users will stay on the same version for the whole duration of the canary analysis.